How to Plan for Unexpected Life Changes

 Okay, you have learned the importance of planning, but what exactly should you know?

-You should know what support is available to you.
+- What support is available to you

-Your goal here is not to control everything; it is to avoid feeling completely lost when something changes.
+- Your goal here is not to control everything; it is to avoid feeling completely lost when something changes.

 To give you a real-life example, let us look at a student who plans to take an exam next month, but a family expense suddenly appears.

-They may need to decide whether to delay the exam.
+- They may need to decide whether to delay the exam.

-They may need to reduce another expense.
+- They may need to reduce another expense.

-They may need to use part of their emergency savings.
+- They may need to use part of their emergency savings.

-They may need to look for temporary support.
+- They may need to look for temporary support.

 If they did not plan well, they may borrow money quickly or cancel everything.